Optional Practical Training

-5. Mail supporting documentation listed below to USCIS within 30 Days of International Advisor’s I-20 Authorization.You must mail supporting documents to USCIS to the appropriate address.
+5. Mail the Form I-765 and supporting documentation listed below to USCIS within 30 days of receiving the new I-20 with the OPT request.
+Mail your application package to the appropriate USCIS address as listed on the I-765 website.
 Keep a copy of these items for your records.

-You must submit two- 2in X 2in identical passport pictures to send along with all your documents.
+You must submit two recent 2in X 2in identical passport pictures to send along with all your documents.
 The USCIS instructions offer more details on photo requirements.
-On the back of the photos, write lightly using a pencil your full name and Alien Registration (I-94) number.
+On the back of the photos, using a pencil, write your last name and Alien Registration (I-94) number.

-Supporting documents that students have to mail in to USCIS (Students MUST read the USCIS website instructions for Form I-765 for any updated information)
+SUPPORTING DOCUMENTS (Students MUST read the USCIS website instructions for Form I-765 for any updated documentation requirements)

-- Copy of front and back of the I-94 card or copy of printed I-94 from Customs Border Patrol (CBP) web page
+- Copy of printed I-94 from Customs Border Patrol (CBP) webpage

 - Prior I-20s if you have a previous SEVIS ID number from another school or were approved for CPT/OPT